ishansurdi/Airline-Network-Resilience-Recommendation-Engine/README.md

 --

-## Contribution & extension ideas (for future work / judges' suggestions)
+## 🚀 Contribution & Extension Ideas

 - Add authentication and user profiles to save query presets.
 - Support incremental embedding (only new/changed routes) and DB-side indexing tuning for MariaDB Vector.